-14 Hour Florida Real Estate Continuing Education Course A reasonable ability to make payments means that Henry Homeowner's monthly Knowledge Check 53. payments for primary housing expenses and regular monthly principal and interest payments on other personal debt do not exceed -B. 60 percent of the Henry's monthly gross income Knowledge Check 54.
+14 Hour Florida R eal Estate Continuing Education Course Knowledge Check 53.
+A reasonable ability to make payments means that Henry Homeowner's monthly payments for primary housing expenses and regular monthly principal and interest payments on other personal debt do not exceed - B. 60 percent of Henry's monthly gross income Knowledge Check 54.
 A payment of \$50,000 was made from the Real Estate Recovery Fund in settlement of a claim in satisfaction of a judgment against Bobby Broker.
 Bobby's license was then: C. Automatically suspended until Bobby has repaid in full, plus interest, the amount paid from the fund Knowledge Check 55.
 Bobby Broker's agent, Agnes filed a false statement with the Commission in that she knew a material fact was misstated.
-Agnes is guilty of: A. A second degree misdemeanor Bobby Broker has a lien upon the from the disposition of commercial Knowledge Check 56. real estate for any commission he earned.
+Agnes is guilty of : A. A second degree misdemeanor Knowledge Check 56.
+Bobby Broker has a lien upon the from the disposition of commercial real estate for any commission he earned.
 D. Owner's net proceeds Knowledge Check 57.
-Bobby Brokers must disclose to an owner that F.S. section 475.700 creates lien rights for a commission earned by Bobby that can't be waived before the commission is earned by Bobby -C. At or before the time the owner executes the brokerage agreement.
+Bobby Broker must disclose to an owner that F.S.
+Section 475.700 creates lien rights for a commission earned by Bobby that can't be waived before the commission is earned by Bobby - C. At or before the time the owner executes the brokerage agreement.
 Knowledge Check 58.
-Bobby Broker failed to deliver a copy of a commission notice to Oprah Owner and the closing agent before the disbursement of the Oprah's net proceeds.
-What may Bobby do or not do?

-notice after disbursement is ineffective.

-B. Not enforce a lien for the commission, and delivery of a copy of a commission
+Bobby Broker failed to deliver a copy of a commission notice to Oprah Owner and the closing agent before the disbursement of Oprah's net proceeds.
+What may Bobby do or not do?B. Not enforce a lien for the commission, and delivery of a copy of a commission notice after disbursement is ineffective.